Affineindia/D-Bricks/README.md

 ##### Task Execution Conditions

-Some tasks in the DAG are executey basd conditionalled on the outcome of previous tasks or external conditions.
-Conditional execution logic is defined using the condition_task attribute, which compares a specific value or expression with the outcome of a preceding task.
+Some tasks in the DAG are executed conditionally based on the outcome of previous tasks or external conditions.
+Conditional execution logic is defined using the `condition_task` attribute, which compares a specific value or expression with the outcome of a preceding task.

 ##### Task Details